-This information is intended solely for the use of the Commissioners and management of Rush River Water Resource District, and is not intended to be, and should not be, used for any other purpose.
+This information is intended solely for the use of Rush River Water Resource District board members and management of Rush River Water Resource District, and is not intended to be, and should not be, used for any other purpose.
 We would be happy to meet with you and any member of your staff to discuss any of the items in this letter in more detail if you so desire.